 Learn to teach informal science education and/or help evaluate our programs.
-This training program is designed to provide an in-depth, hands-on experience for people interested in pursuing a career in informal education.
+This internship is designed to provide an in-depth, hands-on experience for people interested in pursuing a career in informal education.
 Participants will work alongside the Academy’s Education staff to learn about the different facets of school programs in a museum.

 These short-term placements typically require 10 hours per week during academic semesters, and can be modified to include the optimal hours or project-based focus needed for academic credit.
 Hours are only available on weekdays.
 A few positions are available throughout the year, with special assignments available for bilingual candidates.

 Why volunteer?
 How do I get started?
 Are all candidates accepted?
 We've got answers to these and other frequently asked questions at the link below.